 With the completion of the Associate of Arts Oregon Transfer (AAOT) degree or the Associate of Science Oregon Transfer -Bus/C.S. degree, students admitted to Oregon public universities are guaranteed to have fulfilled all lower division general education requirements and are ensured junior status for registration purposes.
-With the completion of the Associate of Science Direct Transfer: UO (AS to UO) degree or the Associate of Science Direct Transfer: OSU (AS to OSU) students admitted to each respective university (UO/OSU) will fulfill many lower division general education requirements and are granted junior status for registration purposes.
+With the completion of the Associate of Science: University of Oregon (AS: UO) degree or the Associate of Science: Oregon State University (AS: OSU) students admitted to each respective university (UO/OSU) will fulfill many lower division general education requirements and are granted junior status for registration purposes.
 Some universities may have additional upper division general education requirements or GPA requirements for admission to a specific major.
 Oregon public universities allow students who have earned the AAOT with a GPA of 2.0 or better to apply for admission.